networktocode/diffsync/examples/example3/README.md

 ## Try the example

-The first time a lot of changes should be reported between Nautobot and the local data because by default the demo instance doesn't have the subregion define.
+The first time you run this example, a lot of changes should be reported between Nautobot and the local data because by default the demo instance doesn't have the subregion defined.
 After the first sync, on subsequent runs, the diff should show no changes.
 At this point, `Diffsync` will be able to identify and fix all changes in Nautobot.
 You can try to add/update or delete any country in Nautobot and DiffSync will automatically catch it and it will fix it with running in sync mode.